Power of Knockoff: The Impact of Ranking Algorithm, Augmented Design, and Symmetric Statistic: Introduction

-The control of FDR is a problem of great interest.
-When the design is orthogonal (i.e., $X'X$ is a diagonal matrix), the Benjamini-Horchberg procedure \citep{benjamini1995controlling} can be employed to control FDR at a targeted level.
-When the design is non-orthogonal, the BH-procedure faces challenges, and several recent FDR control methods were proposed.
-Examples include but are not limited to the knockoff filter \citep{barber2015controlling}, model-X knockoff \citep{candes2018panning}, Gaussian mirror \citep{xing2019controlling}, and multiple data splits \citep{dai2020false}.
+Controlling FDR is a problem of great interest.
+When the design is orthogonal (i.e., $X'X$ is a diagonal matrix), the BH-procedure \citep{benjamini1995controlling} can be employed to control FDR at a targeted level.
+When the design is non-orthogonal, the BH-procedure faces challenges, and several recent FDR control methods were proposed, such as the knockoff filter \citep{barber2015controlling}, model-X knockoff \citep{candes2018panning}, Gaussian mirror \citep{xing2019controlling}, and multiple data splits \citep{dai2020false}.
 All these methods are shown to control FDR at a targeted level, but their power is less studied.
 This paper aims to provide a theoretical understanding to the power of FDR control methods.

 We introduce a unified framework that captures the key ideas behind recent FDR control methods.
-Starting from the seminal work of \cite{barber2015controlling}, this framework has been implicitly used in the literature, but it is the first time that we abstract it out: \begin{itemize} \item[(a)] There is a {\it ranking algorithm}, which assigns an importance metric to each variable. \item[(b)] An FDR control method creates a {\it tampered design matrix} by adding fake variables. \item[(c)] The tampered design and the response vector $y$ are supplied to the ranking algorithm as input, and the output is converted to a (signed) importance metric for each original variable through a {\it symmetric statistic}. \end{itemize} The three components, (a) ranking algorithm, (b) tampered design, and (c) symmetric statistic, need to coordinate so that the resulting importance metrics for null variables (i.e., $\beta_j=0$) have symmetric distributions and the importance metrics for non-null variables (i.e., $\beta_j\neq 0$) are positive with high probability.
-Then, given any threshold $t>0$, the number of false discoveries is estimated by counting the number of variables whose importance metric is below $-t$.
-As a result, one can mimic the BH procedure to control FDR at a targeted level.
+Starting from the seminal work of \cite{barber2015controlling}, this framework has been implicitly used in the literature, but it is the first time that we abstract it out: \begin{itemize} \item[(a)] There is a {\it ranking algorithm}, which assigns an importance metric to each variable. \item[(b)] An FDR control method creates an {\it augmented design matrix} by adding fake variables. \item[(c)] The augmented design and the response vector $y$ are supplied to the ranking algorithm as input, and the output is converted to a (signed) importance metric for each original variable through a {\it symmetric statistic}. \end{itemize} The three components, ranking algorithm, augmented design, and symmetric statistic, should coordinate so that the resulting importance metrics for null variables ($\beta_j=0$) have symmetric distributions and that the importance metrics for non-null variables ($\beta_j\neq 0$) are positive with high probability.
+When these requirements are satisfied, one can mimic the BH procedure \citep{benjamini1995controlling} to control FDR at a targeted level.